tafhimulkabir/tafhimulkabir/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=tafhimulkabir&layout=compact" width="380">
 </div>

+### 💡 Fun Facts

+- I started my career with small local contracts and eventually grew into freelancing on Upwork (formerly oDesk) with a perfect track record.
+- I’m passionate about helping people and businesses turn their ideas into impactful solutions.
+- I believe in lifelong learning—whether it’s new tech, better habits, or business strategies.

 ### :thumbsup: Contributions

 I welcome all kind of contributions to my projects!
 If you have an idea for a new feature or a bug fix, simply create a new issue or pull request and I will review it as soon as possible.